Syro-Malabar Eparchy of Chicago: Establishment of the Eparchy

 Based on the above reports and considering the need of preserving the liturgical tradition of the Syro-Malabar faithful, Pope John Paul II established the St. Thomas Syro-Malabar Catholic Diocese of Chicago on 13 March 2001 with pastoral jurisdiction over all the Syro-Malabar faithful in the United States and appointed Fr.
 Jacob Angadiath as its first bishop.
 Bishop Jacob was also appointed as the Apostolic Visitator to Canada.
 Jacob Angadiath was the director of Mar Thoma Sleeha Mission in Chicago when he was selected as the bishop.
 Previously he was the vicar of St. Thomas the Apostle Catholic Church in Garland, TX that he had established in 1992.

 Bishop of Pala Joseph Pallikaparampil, who was in charge of the Overseas Mission of the Syro-Malabar Church, had sent him to Dallas in 1984 to serve the Syro-Malabar faithful in that region.
 He was the first Syro-Malabar priest officially appointed to begin a Syro-Malabar ministry in the US.

 The inauguration of the diocese and the episcopal ordination of Jacob Angadiath was held in Chicago on 1 July 2001 at Hyatt Regency Hotel during the Second Syro-Malabar Convention.
 Varkey Vithayathil was the main celebrant of the consecration.
 Bishop of Pala Joseph Pallickaparampil and Bishop of Kottayam Kuriakose Kunnacherry were co-consecrators.
 Archbishop of Chicago Francis Cardinal George was the homilist during the ceremony.

 Bishop Jacob Angadiath appointed Fr.
 George Madathilparambil as proto-syncellus and Fr.
 Abraham Mutholath as syncellus (Vicar Generals) of the diocese on 3 October 2001.
 The other first curia members were Fr.
 Zacharias Thottuvelil (Chancellor & Secretary), and Fr.
 Antony Thundathil (Finance Officer and Cathedral Vicar).

 Priests and liturgy

-The Eparchy of St. Thomas of Chicago depends on Syro-Malabar priests from Kerala, India; priests would come from the archeparchies and eparchies of Ernakulam-Angamaly (Idukki, Kothamangalam), Changanassery (Kanjirappally, Palai), Thalasshery (Mananthavady, Thamarassery), Thrissur (Irinjalakuda, Palaghat), and Kottayam (Knanaya).
+The Eparchy of St. Thomas of Chicago depends on Syro-Malabar priests from Kerala, India; priests would come from the archeparchies and eparchies of the Syro Malabar Church including the Syro-Malabar Catholic Archeparchy of Kottayam for Knanaya.
 The Syro-Malabar liturgy was primarily in Syriac prior to the Second Vatican Council.
 Post-Second Vatican Council, the liturgy was translated to Indian languages Malayalam, Hindi, and Tamil as the Syro-Malabar Church was mainly based in India.
 Bishop Jacob Angadiath commissioned on behalf of the Synod of the Syro-Malabar Church, Joseph J. Palackal and George Thaila to set the English language Qurbana text to music in 2007.